San Ysidro Border Crossing Wait Times & Forecast

 On the US Side

-- Las Americas Premium Outlets — A large outlet mall immediately north of the crossing at Camino de la Plaza, popular with shoppers from both sides of the border.
-Its proximity to the port means the surrounding streets can back up during peak retail hours.
+- Las Americas Premium Outlets: A large outlet mall immediately north of the crossing at Camino de la Plaza.
+Streets around it can back up during busy shopping periods.

-- San Ysidro neighborhood — The southernmost community of San Diego, with extensive transit connections including the San Diego Trolley Blue Line terminus at San Ysidro Transit Center, which connects to downtown San Diego.
+- San Ysidro neighborhood: The southernmost community of San Diego, with transit connections that include the San Diego Trolley Blue Line terminus at San Ysidro Transit Center.

 On the Mexican Side

-- Tijuana Centro — The historic downtown of Tijuana is a short walk or taxi ride from the El Chaparral crossing facility, featuring restaurants, markets, and cultural attractions on Avenida Revolución and surrounding streets.
+- Tijuana Centro: The historic downtown of Tijuana is a short walk or taxi ride from El Chaparral, with restaurants, markets, and cultural spots around Avenida Revolucion.

-- El Chaparral — The main pedestrian crossing plaza on the Tijuana side, connecting directly to the pedestrian lanes at San Ysidro.
+- El Chaparral: The main pedestrian crossing plaza on the Tijuana side, connected directly to the pedestrian lanes at San Ysidro.